Vccccc/mynote/gdb/gdb-tutorial.md

 1. Start the program being debugged.
 Example 1.
 The program is printch, which can take an optional command line argument.
 Start it running with no command line argument.
 	>(gdb) r

+	Example 2.
+Start printch running with 			command line argument A.

+(gdb) r A
+2.